pfbrowning/identityserver4-quicker-quickstart-sql/aspnet-identity-tables.md

 I'm using an [IdentityServer quickstart implementation](https://github.com/pfbrowning/identityserver4-quicker-quickstart-sql) with ASP.NET Core Identity added manually via [this tutorial](https://www.scottbrady91.com/Identity-Server/Getting-Started-with-IdentityServer-4) as an example, but the process should be the same or very similar for any .NET Core 2.X application which uses ASP.NET Core Identity.

 ## Changing The Primary Key To An Integer
 First we'll need to find the ASP.NET Core Identity registration.
 In Startup.cs you should see a line which starts with `services.AddIdentity`.
-We'll need to change three things here:
+We'll need to change four things here:
 1. The first generic type that you see referenced will be either IdentityUser, ApplicationUser (which inherits from IdentityUser), or some other custom User class which also inherits from IdentityUser.
 Regardless of whether you're using IdentityUser directly or inheriting from IdentityUser, change `IdentityUser` to `IdentityUser<int>`.
 2. The second generic type should be IdentityRole.
 Change `IdentityRole` to `IdentityRole<int>`.
 3. Take a look at your DB Context class.  `ApplicationDbContext` should inherit from `IdentityDbContext` or `IdentityDbContext<ApplicationUser>`.
 Change the IdentityDbContext superclass to `IdentityDbContext<ApplicationUser, IdentityRole<int>, int>`.
 Obviously if you're using something other than `ApplicationUser` as your user type you'll want to fill that in accordingly.
+4. If you're changing the registered user type, such as changing `IdentityUser` to `IdentityUser<int>` or to a custom `ApplicationUser`, then search through your entire application and replace any other references to the old user type as necessary.

 In my application I was previously registering IdentityUser directly, but for the sake of consistency I created an ApplicationUser class which inherits from `IdentityUser<int>`:
 ```csharp